-Last July we reported1 on the introduction of new Rule 28(2) EPC regarding the patentability of plants and animals obtained by “an essentially biological process”.
+We have previously reported on the introduction of new Rule 28(2) EPC regarding the patentability of plants and animals obtained by “an essentially biological process”.
 As detailed in our November 2018 article, the first case to go to appeal was scheduled to take place on 5 December 2018.
 That hearing has now taken place and a decision has issued.